-The course is aimed at existing IT professionals with little or no UNIX/Linux experience, who require a quick start in a Linux environment, enabling them to control a Linux system swiftly, efficiently and with full understanding of the underlying principles.
+The course is aimed at existing IT professionals with little or no UNIX/Linux experience, who require a quick start in Linux and Unix environments, enabling them to control a Linux and Unix based systems swiftly, efficiently and with full understanding of the underlying principles.

-Typical delegates would be current users of Windows, Mac OS, or other professionals (such as software developers, system or network administrators) who need to gain a solid understanding of the environment of LInux, and facilities provided by it.
+Typical delegates would be current users of Windows, Mac OS, or other professionals (such as software developers, system or network administrators) who need to gain a solid understanding of the environment of LInux and Unix and facilities provided by them.

 - Typically, delegate skills will include a good working knowledge of other contemporary operating system, and familiarity with working at the command line.
 This course is aimed at existing IT professionals with little UNIX or Linux experience, who require a quick start in a Linux environment, enabling them to control a Linux system swiftly and efficiently.